Manafon (album): ProductionManafon was recorded over a three-year period in Vienna, Tokyo and London. Of the recording process, Sylvian said:

 "There was nothing written when we went into the studio – this was very much free improvisation.
 So, the selection of the group of musicians for each improvisation was paramount.
 I recognized on the day which pieces could work for me.
 The process was that I took the material away and then wrote and recorded the vocal line over in a couple of hours.
 So I couldn't analyze my contribution and that in a way was my form of improvisation – and I enjoyed the rapidity of response."

 "I take the sessions and work on them at a later time.
 I attempt to 'improvise' lyrics and melodies as I go, writing and recording all in a matter of hours.
 The basic tracks themselves undergo little or no editing as such.
 The structure pretty much remains as given from the original sessions.
 I might add an introduction or overdub other elements onto the original take.
 Here's a couple of examples: "Senseless Violence": Recorded in Vienna with Rowe/Polwechsel/Fennesz.
 I added guitar parts then layered Tilbury's piano into the track then added the vocal and an introduction.
 "Greatest Living Englishman: Initial take" suggested acoustic guitar overdubs which I requested of Otomo and Tetuzi on the spot.
 I later cut and pasted some interesting turntable activity from an alternate take onto this track.
 I also added an introduction by cutting and pasting elements from an earlier take.
 Tilbury was added to the coda.
-Melody and vocal added.
-"Rabbit Skinner": no editing. added acoustic guitar myself then vocals."
+Melody and vocals added.
+"Rabbit Skinner": no editing.
+Added acoustic guitar myself then vocals."

 Lyrical inspiration

 For the recording of Manafon, Sylvian was also inspired by the Welsh poet R. S. Thomas: lyrics often reflect the main themes written by the poet and the title of the album refers indeed to a Welsh namesake village (in north Powys) in which Thomas lived for a while.

 "Manafon is indeed a village in Wales, a village in which Thomas lived for sometime and served as rector to the parish.
 In this small village, Thomas had trouble filling the pews of a Sunday but in a sense it was something of an idyllic spot in which to raise a child (a strict, taciturn and somewhat indifferent parent), master his profession and write his poetry.
-So, the physically real village became for me a metaphor for the poetic imagination."
+So, the physically real village became for me a metaphor for the poetic imagination.", said Sylvian.

+The 7th track refers to Emily Dickinson, whose poems Sylvian would later use: "A Certain Slant Of Light" and "I Should not Dare (for N.O)" would be part of Died in the Wool in 2010, while "I Measure Every Grief I Meet" would appear on a 2024 recording read by Sylvian.